Page Contents

 Johnston Canyon

 All year round, the Johnston Canyon is beautiful, but in winter it looked (in my opinion) even more spectacular!
-I was lucky enough to get fresh, fluffy snowfall during the entirety of the walk.
+It’s safe to say that it’s one of the best things to do between Calgary and Edmonton.

 However, most important part first, in winter please PLEASE hire ice cleats or go on a guided walk which will have them included.